 There are inconsistencies between Regions regarding which steps a discharger must take for the Regional Board to determine if a TRE should be conducted.
 There are also inconsistencies for how to interpret testing results to confirm that a TRE is required.
-These inconsistencies are due to either differences in the Basin plans, as with the North Coast, San Francisco Bay, and Central Coast Regional Water Quality Control Boards, or an absence of TRE procedures in the Basin plans, as is the case for the remainder of the Regional Water Boards.
+These inconsistencies are due to either differences in the basin plans, as with the North Coast, San Francisco Bay, and Central Coast Regional Water Quality Control Boards, or an absence of TRE procedures in the basin plans, as is the case for the remainder of the Regional Water Boards.
 The establishment of statewide TRE requirements to manage toxicity exceedances will promote uniformity and reduce these disparities.

 Options

-Option 1 - Preferred: Require a TRE when there are two or more violations
+Option 1 - Preferred: Require a TRE when there are two or more violations, or when targets are not met two or more times, in two consecutive months.

-Under this option a TRE would be required whenever a discharge has persistent toxicity.
-A routine chronic or acute toxicity test would be used in conjunction with MMEL compliance tests to determine if there is persistent toxicity in a discharge.
-Toxicity would be considered persistent and a TRE would be required if a discharge were to have any combination of two or more chronic toxicity or acute MDEL or MMEL violations within a single calendar month, or within two successive calendar months.
+Under this option, a TRE would be required whenever a discharger has persistent toxicity.
+Persistent toxicity would primarily be determined in one of two ways.
+For non-storm water NPDES dischargers with effluent limitations, persistent toxicity would be determined based on any combination of two or more MDEL or MMEL violations within a single calendar month or within two successive calendar months.
+For non-storm water NPDES discharges without effluent limitations, persistent toxicity would be determined based on a discharger’s failure to meet the MDET or MMET, in any combination, two or more times within a single calendar month, or within two successive calendar months.
 For example, if a discharger were to conduct a routine toxicity test which resulted in a violation of the MDEL and, after conducting MMEL compliance tests, it was determined that the discharger also had violated the MMEL within that same calendar month, then the discharger would be required to conduct a TRE.
+A similar example could be applied for targets.
+If both the MDET and MMET are not met in a single calendar month, then the discharger would be required to conduct a TRE.

 The violations could also be in successive months.
-For example, if a discharger were to have a MMEL violation in a given calendar month and a subsequent MMEL or a MDEL violation in the following calendar month the discharger would be required to conduct a TRE.If a discharger is required to conduct both acute and chronic routine toxicity monitoring, any violations for acute and chronic toxicity would not be considered separately.
-For example, if a discharger were to conduct both acute and chronic toxicity tests in a given month and both the acute and chronic toxicity tests resulted in MMEL violations, the discharger would be required to conduct a TRE.
+For example, if a discharger were to have a MMEL violation in a given calendar month and a subsequent MMEL or a MDEL violation in the following calendar month the discharger would be required to conduct a TRE.
+A similar example could be applied for targets.
+If a discharger failed to meet the MMET in a given calendar month and failed to meet the MMET or MDET in the following calendar month, then the discharger would be required to conduct a TRE.

+If a discharger has both acute and chronic effluent limitations and is required to conduct both acute and chronic routine toxicity monitoring in a calendar month, any violations for acute and chronic toxicity would not be considered separately.
+For example, if a discharger were to conduct both acute and chronic toxicity tests in a given calendar month and both the acute and chronic toxicity tests resulted in MMEL violations, the discharger would have two violations in that calendar month and would be required to conduct a TRE.
+Violations of acute and chronic effluent limitations could also occur in successive months.
+For example, if a discharger has a MMEL violation in one calendar month for chronic toxicity and a MMEL violation in the subsequent calendar month for acute toxicity, then the discharger would have two violations within two successive calendar months and would be required to conduct a TRE.